avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 You also need the GNU tool `gettext`.
 You can install it from several package managers, but it doesn't seem to work with `brew` when I am writing this.
 So I built it from sources.
-Get the source here : [https://www.gnu.org/software/gettext/](https://www.gnu.org/software/gettext/)
-And follow the README instruction to build it.
+Get the source here: [https://www.gnu.org/software/gettext/](https://www.gnu.org/software/gettext/) And follow the README instruction to build it.

 `gettext`is needed by automake tools.
 If it's not installed, it tries to make the job without it but in my case it failed, so I installed it.